opulo-inc/docs/content/en/openpnp/calibration/connect-to-machine/index.md

   {{< container-image path="images/Check COM Port and Baud Rate.png" alt="Changing the Port and Baud Rate" >}}

 {{% alert color="info" title="Port Not Found" %}}
-If your machine's port does not show up in the drop down, check that it is plugged in to both your computer and the LumenPnP, and that the motherboard is powered on.
+If your machine's port does not show up in the drop down, check that your USB cable is plugged in to both your computer and the LumenPnP.
+Also check that the motherboard is powered on.
 If you still cannot find the port, try pressing the reset button on the motherboard and closing and reopening OpenPnP.
 {{% /alert %}}

 ## Bottom Camera Config